Locate Us

 Eligibility and Conditions:

-To access CHAS benefits, you must visit a participating dental clinic like Nuffield Dental.
+To access CHAS benefits, you must visit a participating CHAS dental clinic.
 The dentist will assess your eligibility and ensure you meet the criteria in order to claim subsidies.

 Why Choose Nuffield Dental for Endodontics Treatment?

-• Technology that Works: Why settle for outdated tools when you’re guaranteed to benefit from modern dental equipment?
-At Nuffield Dental, we use tools such as 3D CBCT imaging, dental operating microscopes, and ultrasonic systems to ensure every treatment is as accurate, effective, and minimally invasive as possible.
+• Technology Used: At Nuffield Dental, we use tools such as 3D CBCT imaging, dental operating microscopes, and ultrasonic systems to support diagnosis and treatment planning,

 • Convenience at Every Turn: With a network of 11 dental clinics strategically located across Singapore, we’ve made it easy for you to drop by if you need urgent or quick dental care.